-Since the launch of the ‘3 by 5’ initiative by the WHO in 2003, there has been a significant scaling up of Care, Support & Treatment (CST) for PLHIV in Indonesia.
+Since the launch of the ‘3 by 5’ initiative by the WHO in 2003, there has been a significant scaling up of Care, Support & Treatment (CST) for people living with HIV (PLHIV) in Indonesia.
 Prior to this, antiretroviral therapy (ART) had been available on a very limited basis, through only a handful of hospitals, and at considerable expense.
 Many people were only able to afford therapy with two antiretroviral (ARV) drugs, initially d4T plus ddI, but later with AZT plus 3TC.
-Nevirapine became available in the early 2000’s, and triple therapy with AZT, 3TC and nevirapine (often in a fixed dose combination from Aurobindo in India) became more widely available, although at a considerable cost – around US$125 per month, clearly out of reach for most.
+Nevirapine became available in the early 2000’s, and triple therapy with AZT, 3TC and nevirapine (often in a fixed dose combination from Aurobindo in India) became more widely available, although at a considerable cost – around $125 per month, clearly out of reach for most.

-The Depkes plan provided for a rapid scale up in the number of referral hospitals, initially so that there would be at least one in each province, and later to one in all of the almost 500 districts, From the initial 25 referral hospitals in 2004, 153 had been designated and trained by 2006, and it was planned that this should increase to 237 in 2007, 400 in 2008 and 500 in 2009.
-Sadly, while there has been an increase in the number designated and trained since 2006, Depkes reports indicate that only 150 were providing ART services at the end of 2008.
+The 2004 Depkes plan provided for a rapid scale up in the number of referral hospitals, initially so that there would be at least one in each province, and later to one in all of the almost 500 districts.
+From the initial 25 referral hospitals in 2004, this number has grown to 262 in 2013.

 The policy also allows for designation of satellite clinics, supported by referral hospitals.
-Unfortunately the policy does not yet define how these should be set up, monitored, trained and supported.
-Nevertheless, a significant number of community health centres (puskesmas) and TB clinics around the country have been designated as satellites.
+Unfortunately, the policy does not yet define how these should be set up, monitored, trained and supported so this is left to the individual referral hospitals to determine.
+Nevertheless, 116 community health centres (puskesmas) and TB clinics around the country have been designated as satellites.
 Most are not (in theory) allowed to start PLHIV on ART, but can take over the provision after the first few months.
-There are no details of how many such satellites are in operation, or how many PLHIV they are supporting.
+There are currently 116 satellite clinics in operation.
 It should be noted that some at least are doing an excellent job of providing integrated services.
 For example, Puskesmas Kasi-Kasi in Makassar is providing ART, TB therapy, methadone substitution, and a drop-in centre for PLHIV with support from its own peer support group.

 In accordance with WHO guidelines, the following drugs are provided free-of-charge through the referral hospitals:

 No other ARVs are available through the government system.
-A few originator ARVs are sometimes available in pharmacies, primarily Retrovir (AZT) and Epivir (3TC).
-Some PLHIV obtain other drugs from overseas (Thailand, US) through a variety of means.
+A few originator ARVs are sometimes reported to be available in pharmacies, primarily Retrovir (AZT) and Epivir (3TC).
+Some PLHIV obtain other drugs from overseas (Thailand, USA) through a variety of means.
 There is a system to allow import of non-approved drugs for personal use through a doctor.